anshulyadav1976/n8n-copilot/README.md

 streamlit run streamlit_app.py
 ```

-4) In the sidebar, enter:
+4) Connect page (no sidebar):
-- n8n Base URL
-- n8n API Key (header `X-N8N-API-KEY`)
+- Enter n8n Base URL (instance root, e.g., `https://your-n8n.example.com`) and n8n API Key (`X-N8N-API-KEY`).

-Then click “Validate & Connect”.

-Notes:
-- Provide the instance root as Base URL (e.g., `https://your-n8n.example.com`), not `/rest` or `/api/v1`.
-- The app auto-detects Public API (`/api/v1`) vs legacy REST (`/rest`).
-- Ensure Public API is enabled and an API Key is created under Settings → API.
-401 Unauthorized typically means the key is invalid/missing or the wrong endpoint is used.
+- Enter OpenRouter API Key, Model (e.g., `openai/gpt-5-nano`), and Base URL (`https://openrouter.ai/api/v1`).
+- Click “Validate n8n” and “Validate OpenRouter”.
+When both are OK, click “Continue”.

+5) Choose Workflow page:
+- Pick a workflow from the list (use “Reload Workflows” to refresh).
+- Click “Use This Workflow” to start a new chat with that workflow preloaded.

+6) Chat page:
+- Persistent context: The agent keeps the selected Workflow JSON (and optionally an Execution) in context; it won’t refresh unless you tell it to.
+- Top buttons:
+  - “Refresh Workflow JSON” refetches the workflow and computes a unified diff with the previous version, adding the diff to the agent context.
+  - “Select Execution” lets you choose a recent execution to add to the agent context for debugging.
+  - “Clear Execution Context” removes the execution from the current agent context.
+- “Current Agent Context” expander shows what’s currently included (IDs, presence of JSON, and any diff).

 ## LLM via OpenRouter
 - Default provider: OpenRouter (OpenAI-compatible API)
 - Set `OPENROUTER_API_KEY` (preferred) or `OPENAI_API_KEY`.
-The app maps either to the OpenAI-compatible client.
+The app uses an OpenAI-compatible client.
 - Optionally set `OPENROUTER_BASE_URL=https://openrouter.ai/api/v1` (default).
-- Configure model with `OPENROUTER_MODEL` or via the sidebar.
+- Configure model with `OPENROUTER_MODEL` or via the Connect page.
 Default: `openai/gpt-5-nano`.
 - To enable built-in web search, use models with web search capability (e.g., `openrouter/auto:online`).
 - Docs: https://openrouter.ai/docs/features/web-search

-## Local Storage
+## Features
-- MVP uses local SQLite where needed (later we’ll migrate to Postgres + pgvector)
-- A `data/` folder is provided for local files
+- Persistent chat context per selected workflow (and optional execution).
+- Manual refresh and diff for workflow JSON to avoid slow automatic reruns.
+- Execution picker to add/remove an execution to the agent context on demand.
+- JSON snippet generator (HTTP Request, Set, IF, and a mini flow) with download buttons.

 ## References
 - n8n Public API: https://docs.n8n.io/api/